soujanyakris/Data-Visualisation/README.md

-# 📊 Data Visualization Portfolio
-Tableau | Power BI | Interactive Analytics
-This repository showcases data visualization projects transforming raw data into actionable insights.

-**🛠 Tools & Skills**
-◾ Tableau: Calculated fields, parameters, interactive dashboards ◾ Chart Types: Butterfly, donut, scatter plots, and more ◾ Data Storytelling: Descriptive analytics with KPIs and filters

-**📂 Projects**

-**Project 1: Customer Analysis Dashboard (Tableau)**
+**Overview - Customer Analysis Dashboard (Tableau)**

-🔹 Objective: Analyze customer behavior and sales performance using a Kaggle dataset.
+🔹 Objective: Analyze customer behavior and sales performance using a e-commerce store dataset from Kaggle.

 📌 Features: